yhan337-alt/Making-journal/journal-pages/week-09.md

 I uploaded my reflective proposal, Weeks 5–8 journal entries, practitioner references, and survey documentation into NotebookLM and used the project statement prompt provided in class.
 The following draft was generated:

-["Invisible Participation" is an interactive data physicalisation that explores the hidden moments of silence and hesitation that shape our social and educational lives.
-This project focuses on "invisible participation"—those instances where we want to speak but remain quiet—a phenomenon often overlooked in traditional data systems.
-Grounded in a future scenario where universities use AI to surveil and evaluate student engagement through measurable speech metrics, this work serves as a critique of how data can oversimplify human behaviour and be used to control individuals.
+[My project, **Invisible Participation**, is an **interactive data physicalisation** that explores the hidden weight of silence in our social and educational lives.
+It focuses on the concept of "invisible participation"—those moments of hesitation, silence, and unspoken communication that shape our experiences but are often overlooked by traditional data systems.
+The work is grounded in a **future scenario** where academic institutions move away from strictly measuring spoken words and instead begin to record and recognise silence as a meaningful and valid form of engagement.

-The installation draws from original qualitative data I collected from university students, specifically international and multilingual individuals, regarding their lived experiences of unspoken communication.
-This data is intentionally subjective, capturing personal reflections and tactile descriptions of feelings like anxiety, pressure, or hesitation.
-In this work, I translate these qualitative responses into a two-part physical experience.
-First, you enter a sensory "Black Box" designed as a private, reflective space.
-Inside, auditory stimuli like heartbeats and tactile materials like rough sandpaper or cold surfaces prompt you to recall and reflect on your own memories of silence.
+To create this installation, I used **original qualitative data** gathered from surveys with university students, specifically international and multilingual individuals, who shared their personal reflections and tactile descriptions of staying silent.
+I transform these subjective, self-reported memories into a two-part physical experience.
+First, you enter a private **"Sensory Black Box"** designed for solo immersion.
+Inside, auditory stimuli such as heartbeats and tactile materials like rough sandpaper or cold metal act as sensory prompts, encouraging you to recall and reflect on your own memories of hesitation.

-Following this reflection, you contribute to a "Transparent Accumulation System".
-Here, silence is materialised: you place a blue marble if you have lived experience of these moments or a red marble to represent empathy and recognition of others.
-As these objects gather, they form a collective archive that visualises the physical weight and volume of unspoken words.
-By making absence visible, I aim to challenge traditional systems that prioritise measurable behaviour.
-My hope is that you leave with a shifted perspective, recognising silence not as a lack of participation, but as a meaningful action that deserves to be understood.]
+Following this reflection, you contribute to a **"Transparent Accumulation System"**.
+By placing a blue marble to represent lived experience or a red marble to represent empathy and recognition of others, you help build a collective physical archive.
+As these objects gather, they manifest the literal weight and volume of unspoken words, making the invisible visible.

+This work **critically engages with data representation** by challenging the assumption that participation must be measurable or vocal to be significant.
+It suggests that silence is not an absence of data, but a meaningful action that reveals social structures and power.
+My **intended impact** is to shift your perspective so that you see silence and hesitation not as a lack of participation, but as a profound and essential part of our shared communication.

+***

+**Note on underdeveloped elements:** The specific details of the future scenario underwent a significant shift during development; an earlier concept focused on AI surveillance and participation scores was largely removed to focus on the institutional recognition of silence.]

 ---